iTheLance/Xdays-of-hacking/Day2/my_notes.md

 ## TTY Upgrade

-A raw netcat shell is dumb — no tab completion, no arrow keys, Ctrl+C kills the whole session, sudo won't work.
+A raw netcat shell is dumb, it has no tab completion, no arrow keys, Ctrl+C kills the whole session, sudo won't work.
 Upgrading to a full TTY fixes all of that.

 ```bash
 # Step 1 — run inside the reverse shell (the nc listener terminal)